equipter/mfkey32v2/README.md

 ```

 you can also use the included .sh file, drag your mfkey.log file into the mfkey32v2 folder and run the .sh file to automatically scape keys

+### Using Flipper website
+if you are too lazy or you don't know how to compile mfkey32v2, you can also use [Flipper website](https://lab.flipper.net/nfc-tools)

+1. connect your flipper, you have to keep closed qFlipper
+2. go to the previous website
+3. and press `GIVE ME THE KEYS` button
+4. it will pull your log file, calculate the keys and add them to your dictionary.

+**KEEP IN MIND**: this method will override your user dict with the new keys, so have a backup.

 ## Used By